dhalmy/assign1/README.md

+### Part 1: Manipulating Page Files

+This section details the implementation and usage of fundamental functions for managing page files in the storage system.
+These functions provide the basic operations needed to create, open, close, and destroy page files.

+#### 1.1 `initStorageManager(void)`
+- **Purpose**: Initializes the storage manager.
+Currently serves as a placeholder for any future initialization needs.
+- **Usage**: Called once at the start of the program to set up the storage manager.

+#### 1.2 `createPageFile(char *fileName)`
+- **Purpose**: Creates a new page file with an initial size of one page (4096 bytes).
+- **Usage**:
+  - Validates the filename to ensure it's not NULL
+  - Creates a new binary file in write mode ("wb")
+  - Allocates memory for one page filled with '\0' bytes using `calloc()`
+  - Writes the empty page to the file using `fwrite()`
+  - Properly frees allocated memory and closes the file
+  - Returns appropriate error codes if any operation fails

+#### 1.3 `openPageFile(char *fileName, SM_FileHandle *fHandle)`
+- **Purpose**: Opens an existing page file and initializes the file handle structure.
+- **Usage**:
+  - Validates input parameters (fileName and fHandle)
+  - Opens the file in binary read/write mode ("rb+")
+  - Calculates total number of pages based on file size
+  - Initializes file handle fields:
+    - fileName: name of the opened file
+    - totalNumPages: total number of pages in file
+    - curPagePos: set to 0 (first page)
+    - mgmtInfo: stores FILE pointer for future operations

+#### 1.4 `closePageFile(SM_FileHandle *fHandle)`
+- **Purpose**: Closes an open page file and cleans up the file handle.
+- **Usage**:
+  - Verifies the file handle is valid
+  - Retrieves FILE pointer from mgmtInfo
+  - Closes the file using `fclose()`
+  - Clears the management info pointer

+#### 1.5 `destroyPageFile(char *fileName)`
+- **Purpose**: Removes a page file from the file system.
+- **Usage**:
+  - Validates the filename
+  - Uses `remove()` function to delete the file
+  - Returns appropriate status code based on operation success

+These functions form the foundation of the storage manager, providing essential file operations that other components build upon.
+Proper error handling and resource management are implemented throughout to ensure reliable operation of the storage system.

 ### Part 3: Writing Blocks to a Page File

 This section details the implementation and usage of functions designed to write data blocks to a page file.
 These functions facilitate the manipulation of page content, ensuring data persistence in the storage management system.